NYPL/nypl-core/vocabularies/business-logic/Requestability.md

 *Item must not be suppressed - unless superseded by another suppression/deletion method, apply partner-owned bib/item suppression logic first: [partnerBibAndItemSuppression.md](https://github.com/NYPL/nypl-core/blob/master/vocabularies/business-logic/partnerBibAndItemSuppression.md)*

 * ReCAP SCSB item status
-  * If "not available," item is not requestable (do not display "place request" button).
+  * If item is "not available" in SCSB, item is not requestable (do not display "place request" button).
   * If "available," item is requestable -- show "place request" button.